FerAmbriz/AutoMethyc/docs/docs/Output/comparative.md

 # Comparative
 ## PCA
-To reduce the dimensionality of the data, we did an analysis of principal components, see the axes of greatest variation and see if there is a differential grouping between the samples and normals.
-The output is in 'CSV/pca_vectors.csv0
+To reduce data dimensionality, we performed a principal component analysis (PCA) to identify the axes of greatest variation and assess differential clustering between samples and normal controls.
+The results are provided in the file CSV/pca_vectors.csv.

 ## Differential methylation